Lutz's 58-yard field goal lifts Saints over Texans, 30-28 | New Country 923

 Lutz’s 58-yard field goal lifts Saints over Texans, 30-28

+The moment the ball left Lutz’s foot, punter Thomas Morstead, who holds on field goals, turned toward his kicker, triumphantly flexing both arms at his side.
+Moments later, the crowd noise in the Superdome reached an ear-splitting crescendo as the ball split the uprights and Saints players jubilantly streamed onto the field.

-Deshaun Watson threw a 37-yard touchdown pass to former Saints receiver Kenny Stills with 37 seconds left, capping a two-play, 75-yard drive that put the Texans in front after they began their final possession down by six with 50 seconds left.
+Deshaun Watson threw a 37-yard touchdown pass to ex-Saints receiver Kenny Stills with 37 seconds left, capping a two-play, 75-yard drive that put the Texans in front after they began their final possession down by six with 50 seconds left.

-But there was just enough time remaining for Saints quarterback Drew Brees, who capped a 370-yard, two-touchdown performance by completing a 15-yard pass to Ted Ginn Jr., an 11-yarder to Michael Thomas and another pass to Ginn for 9 yards in quick succession.
+But that left just enough time for Brees, who capped a 370-yard, two-touchdown performance by completing a 15-yard pass to Ted Ginn Jr., an 11-yarder to Michael Thomas and another pass to Ginn for 9 yards in quick succession.
 That allowed New Orleans to save its final timeout until just 2 seconds remained and set up Lutz’s career-long kick.

-The 40-year-old Brees completed 32 of 43 passes.
-He threw one interception deep in Houston territory in the first half that could have proved costly, but did enough to make up for it.

-Brees appeared to have all but sealed it when he spotted Ginn deep down field on third and 2 and connected for a 41-yard gain to the Houston 44 at the 2-minute warning.
-Alvin Kamara, who had 169 yards from scrimmage, followed with an 11-yard run, and the Saints ran the clock down to 55 seconds before Lutz converted a 47-yarder.
+“When you have Drew as your quarterback, all I cared about was getting ready for the kick, because I knew with 37 seconds left there was going to be a chance,” Lutz said.

+Had the Saints lost, it would have marked the second straight game in the Superdome in which a league-acknowledged officiating mistake worked against New Orleans.
+In last season’s NFC championship game, missed pass interference and helmet-to-helmet contact fouls against the Los Angeles Rams went uncalled in the final minutes.
+This time, a botched ruling left the Saints with 15 fewer seconds to run their hurry-up offense at the end of the first half.
+New Orleans had to settle for a 56-yard field goal try that Lutz narrowly missed.

 CLOCK QUESTIONS

-There appeared to be disagreement over officials’ handling of a 10-second runoff after a replay review in the final minute of the first half, when the Saints were trying to score with their hurry-up offense.

-The review booth stopped the game with 26 seconds left to look at whether Thomas’ catch was long enough for a first down after he was initially marked just short and in bounds.
-After the review resulted in a first down, officials cited NFL rules requiring a runoff.
-The runoff began from when the game was stopped, not when Thomas came down with the ball 15 seconds earlier.
+The officiating mistake occurred when replay review officials stopped the game with 26 seconds left in the first half to determine if Thomas’ catch was long enough for a first down after he was initially marked just short.
+After the review resulted in a first down, officials called for a 10-second runoff to begin from when the game was stopped, not when Thomas came down with the ball 15 seconds earlier.

-Brees could be seen animatedly disputing the decision, but referee John Hussey announced that the runoff was correct.
-The Saints had only 16 seconds left when they snapped the ball on their own 47.
-They got close enough to try a 56-yard field goal as the half expired, but Lutz’s kick was just wide.
+Brees animatedly disputed the decision, which left the Saints just 16 seconds to work with from their own 47.

+After the game, NFL vice president of officiating Al Riveron said: “We should have reset it to 41 (seconds), not 26, and then ultimately to 31 (seconds) after the 10-second runoff.”

-Fans in the Superdome, who won’t soon forget officiating gaffes in last season’s NFC championship game that also went against the Saints, booed as time expired.
+Fans in the Superdome, who won’t soon forget last year’s officiating gaffes, booed during the runoff and after Lutz’s long miss.

 INJURIES

-The Saints’ Marcus Williams, who had a momentum-swinging interception earlier in the second half, stayed down on a knee after Duke Johnson’s 32-yard run in the fourth quarter.
+Saints safety Marcus Williams, who had a momentum-swinging interception in the third quarter, stayed down on a knee after Johnson’s 32-yard run in the fourth quarter.
 He left the field on his own after a trainer briefly spoke with him.

 UP NEXT